idvorkin/idvorkin.github.io/_d/siy.md

 - IP: REJOICING IN INNER GOODNESS AND ALTRUISTIC DEEDS
 - Selfless Love, a Short Poem

-Enemy of loving kindness - Far: Ill will - Near: Grasping - If pereson leaves, no longer love - Near: Conditional Love - Only love if they do XYZ
+Enemies of loving kindness

+- Ill will - the opposite

+- Grasping - If person leaves, no longer love
+- Conditional Love - Only love if they do XYZ

+Enemies of compassion

+- Cruelty - The opposite
+- Pity - Feeling superiur, re-inforces ego.
+- Grief/Despair - Need to have hope of inspired future.

+Enemies of Altruistic Joy

+- Envy - The opposite
+- Relative to me - It's good because it's good for me.
+- Unholesome Joy - Feel happy for someone because on drugs or cheating someone

+Enemies of Equanimity

+- Anxiety/Craving/Hatred/Anger The opposite
+- Disengagement - Ignoring the thing we don't want to see
+- Apathy - See, but don't care about the thing

+If only brave when far away, then not really brave.

 ### Working with suffering